Al Di Meola: 1970s

 At the height of Return to Forever's popularity, Chick Corea decided to break up the group.
 The main reason for its sudden demise was the other band members' involvement in side-projects; White, Clarke and Di Meola were already investing in their solo works, with their labels and management backing up their new career moves, which may have hampered the progress of the main band.

 Corea's deep involvement with Scientology might also have played a part in the end of Return to Forever's classic lineup.
 When asked, band members avoided the issue, although Clarke leaving Scientology at the time could have influenced the turn of events.

 As Return to Forever was disbanding around 1976, Di Meola recorded his first solo album, Land of the Midnight Sun (1976).
 Former members of Return to Forever, and newcomer bassist Jaco Pastorius notably collaborated with the recording.
 Early on, Di Meola was noted for his technical mastery and extremely fast, complex guitar solos and compositions, and his exploration of Mediterranean cultures and acoustic genres like flamenco and the classical guitar repertoire.

 To market his sophomore album, Elegant Gypsy (1977), Di Meola did an American tour with Weather Report, when Jaco Pastorius had joined the band.
 Both his and Weather Report's Heavy Weather album came out the same week on Columbia Records.
 Heavily promoted by the label, the tour was a success, with sold-out shows across the country.
-Elegant Gypsy eventually went gold.
+Elegant Gypsy reached #5 on the Billboard Top Jazz Albums chart, #58 on the Billboard 200 pop albums chart, and eventually went gold.

 From 1976 to 1978 he played with Stomu Yamashta in the supergroup Go on three records.

+Di Meola's final solo album of the 1970s, Casino (1978), featured the song "Egyptian Danza", which blended ancient and current Egyptian influences with exotic middle-eastern themes and Latin congas.